huesca12/HoleForest/README.md

 2. Docker Container

 ### Manual Installation
-Begin by opening the directory where you would like to use HoleForest in your terminal.
+Begin by opening the directory where you would like to install HoleForest in your terminal.
 Then clone the most recent version of this repository using the following command:
 ```bash
 git clone https://github.com/huesca12/HoleForest.git
 ```